Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Execute permission to all subdirectories in the current directory for the owner, group owner and other users.

 Task 13.
 More Directories (12-directory permissions)
 Create a directory called my dir that has full access for owner, read and execute access for group owner and execute only for other users.

+Task 14.
+Change group (13-change group)
+Change the group owner to school for file 'hello'